 With the launch OS X El Capitan, Apple has also introduced a novelty security si protection OS X operating systems in front malware or other types of viruses that aim modifying system files.
-System Integrity Protection (SIP)Known as the Rootless Mode, reduces vulnerabilities and the possibility that malware can penetrate and modify sensitive macOS files.
-Basically, this new feature does not allow any user rank, be it Administrator, to modify system files.
+System Integrity Protection (SIP)Known as the Rootless Mode, reduces vulnerabilities and the possibility for malware to penetrate and modify sensitive macOS files.
+Basically, this new feature does not allow any user rank, be it the Administrator, to modify the system files.

-It is recommended that any macOS user keep the rootless mode (SIP) enabled.
-There are, however, several applications that want to modify system files without causing instability.
-In order for them to run, the user will have to disable SIP, even if they do not recommend doing so.
-Turning off SIP in particular requires applications that help us bring Interface changes (IU) and tweaking applications.
+It is recommended that any macOS user keep rootless mode (SIP) enabled.
+But there are some applications that want to modify system files, without bringing instability to it.
+In order to run them, the user will have to disable SIP, even if we do not recommend doing so.
+Disabling SIP is especially required by the applications that help us bring Interface changes (IU) and tweaking applications.

 Deactivation and Activation System Integrity Protection (SIP) on macOS